 - (5) a.
-Thowaba megh nem emlekezem soha mynden o alnoksaghÿrol further PRT not remember never every he duplicity-POSS.3SG.PL-DEL 'Furthermore, I shall never recall all his duplicity.' (Érsekújvár C., 77vb) - b. akoron wolthak wolna Ierwsalembe sok Irasthwdok mÿndē nemzetekbol hen were COND Jerusalem-INE many learned-men every nation-PL-ELA 'At the time there were in Jerusalem many learned men from every nation.' (Érsekújvár C., 80rb)
+Thowaba megh nem emlekezem soha mynden o Further PRT not remember never every he alnoksaghÿrol duplicity-POSS.PL-3SG-DEL 'Furthermore, I shall never recall all his duplicity' (Érsekújvár C. 77vb) b. akoron wolthak wolna Ierwsalembe sok Irasthwdok mÿndē then were COND Jerusalem-INE many learned-men every nemzetekbol - nation-PL-ELA

+'At the time there were in Jerusalem many learned men from every nation' (Érsekújvár C. 80rb)

-In the case of (5b) the inversely linked reading is straightforward.
-With (5a), on the other hand, both scope options appear viable.
+In the case of (5-b) the inversely linked reading is straightforward.
+With (5-a) on the other hand both scope options appear viable.
 What makes the inverse scope reading more plausible (we think) is the subject matter of the text: true forgiveness involves not recalling any duplicity, instead of not recalling some (possibly not all) instances of it.

 Where A-quantifiers are concerned, it is hard to ascribe them one set of invariant logical properties.
 What is certain is that adverbial quantifiers are predicted to have frozen scope (since they are generated in situ).
 Adverbial quantifiers can also be unselective.
-(6) is a "natural" example from Dorothy Parker's work, quoted by Peters & Westerståhl (2006).
+(6) is a 'natural' example from Dorothy Parker's work, quoted by Peters and Westerståhl.

 (6) Men seldom make passes at girls who wear glasses.
 (Dorothy Parker) Few (man, girl-with-glasses) pairs are such that the man makes a pass at the girl.
+(Peters and Westerståhl (2006))

-The frozen scope of adverbial quantifiers is shown in (7): the embedded quantifier in (7a) cannot take matrix scope, even though it occurs in a non-finite clause.
+The frozen scope of adverbial quantifiers is shown in (7): the embedded quantifier in (7-a) cannot take matrix scope, even though it occurs in a non-finite clause.

+(7) a. $JANOS_F$ képes mindig győzni

+$JOHN_F$ capable-of always win-INF

+'It is John who is capable of always winning'

+b.
+Mindig JÁNOS F képes győzni

+Always JOHN_F capable-of win-INF

-- (7) a.
-JÁNOS $F$ képes mindig győzni.
-John capable.of always win-INF 'It is John who is capable of always winning.' - b.
-Mindig JÁNOS $F$ képes győzni.
-Always John capable.of win-INF 'It is always John who is capable of winning.'
+'It is always John who is capable of winning'

-There is a truth-conditional difference between (7a) and (7b): (7a) can be true in a scenario where others can sometimes win, and John is the only person who always wins.
-(7b) is false in such a situation.
+There is a truth-conditional difference between (7-a) and (7-b): (7-a) can be true in a scenario where others can sometimes win, and John is the only person who always wins.
+(7-b) is false in such a situation.

-1.2.2.
 Indeterminate-based Quantification

 The expression of quantification in Japanese and several Asian languages does not quite fit the mould of D-quantification or A-quantification.
-In these languages so-called indeterminate pronouns (Kuroda 1965) acquire existential, quantificational or interrogative force in the presence of certain particles (or by binding from covert operators, if the language in question lacks particles).
-(The term we will use, 'indeterminate-based quantification', comes from Gill et al. 2006.)
+In these languages so-called indeterminate pronouns (Kuroda (1965)) acquire existential, quantificational or interrogative force in the presence of certain particles (or by binding from covert operators, if the language in question lacks particles).
+(The term we will use, 'indeterminate-based quantification', comes from Gill et al. (2006).)

 The key ingredient to this mode of quantification is provided by indeterminate pronouns, whose interpretation varies according to syntactic context.
-In some languages (as in Japanese or Benghali) existential, universal or interrogative readings are marked by specialised particles; other languages, such as Chinese, lack particles altogether (cf. among others Watanabe 2004 for a typology).
-Particle+pronoun combinations can be local (Benghali, Japanese) or non-local (Japanese).
+In some languages (as in Japanese or Benghali) existential, universal or interrogative readings are marked by specialised particles; other languages, such as Chinese, lack particles altogether (cf. among others Watanabe (2004) for a typology).
+Particle + pronoun combinations can be local (Benghali, Japanese) or non-local (Japanese).
 Concerning the contribution of the particles, some of them (in some languages) have been analysed as quantifiers, others have been analysed as concord markers, carriers of a feature to be checked with a covert operator.

-Japanese indeterminate pronouns and particles (after Kratzer & Shimoyama 2002):
+Japanese indeterminate pronouns and particles:

-'''

-(8) dare nani dono

-'who' 'what' 'which' (Det)

-Q \quad dare \dots ka \quad nani \dots ka \quad dono \dots ka

-\exists \quad dare \dots ka \quad nani \dots ka \quad dono \dots ka

-\forall \quad dare \dots mo \quad nani \dots mo \quad dono \dots mo

-'''
+(8) dare nani dono 'who' 'what' 'which' (Det) Q $dare \dots ka$ $nani \dots ka$ $dono \ \dots ka$ Ξ $dare \dots ka$ $nani \dots ka$ $dono \ \dots ka$ \forall $dare \dots mo$ $nani \dots mo$ $dono\dots mo$